Label: Lemon Records

 2. 1970.
 Same label, new insert titled GET BACK SESSION reproducing a drawing of a phonograph printed in red with the track listing of GET BACK TO TORONTO.

 3. Late 1970 or early 1971.
-Same insert as 2, printed b/w and possibly also in red color; new Lemon label with side indication on left and "33 1/3 rpm" on right.
+Same insert as 2, printed in black and white, and possibly also in red; new Lemon labels with side indication on the left and "33 1/3 rpm" on the right.